Fibromyalgia is a chronic condition that’s commonly characterized by chronic widespread pain. Fatigue can also be a

 No specific diet has been shown to reduce the symptoms of fibromyalgia for everyone, but it’s always a good idea to aim for a healthy, balanced diet.

 To follow a balanced diet, look for ways to include fruits, vegetables, whole grains, healthy fats, and lean protein in your daily meals.
 Avoid processed, fried, salty, and sugary foods, and try to maintain a healthy weight.

-There’s also evidence that the following foods may increase symptoms in people with fibromyalgia:
+There’s also evidence that the following foods may increase some symptoms in people with fibromyalgia:

 - fermentable oligosaccharide, disaccharide, monosaccharide, and polyols (FODMAPs)